Page Title

 Peter Dymock

-It's a question that plagues us from early in our lives and continues to pursue us as we get older.
-As a result, many of us think of a career as having a title, climbing the corporate ladder, or falling into a job.
-We’re also told that if we just do what we feel passionate about, our purpose will eventually reveal itself.
+Many of us think of a career as having a title, climbing the corporate ladder, or falling into a job.
+We’re also raised to believe that if we just do what we feel passionate about, our purpose will eventually reveal itself.
 Regardless of whether you believe in passion or purpose, progress begins with action.

 In “What Do You Want To Be?” students will utilize a series of practical tools and exercises to reveal their natural talents and figure out how and where to apply those skills to future endeavors.
 By tapping into the desires, fears and resources that propel us forward (or backwards), students will walk away with a greater sense of confidence in their ability to face the important decisions that lay ahead, whether that be in their careers or personal lives.